Last updated on October 3rd, 2023 at 03:20 pm

 Looking for free Delay VSTs?
 Here’s a post I wrote about the best ones.

-Any of these plugins should make a great addition to your arsenal, just remember that some of the ones on this list are extremely simple while some others are actually quite complicated to use and are packed in features.
+Any of these plugins should make a great addition to your arsenal, just remember that some of the ones on this list are extremely simple while some others are actually quite complicated to use and packed with features.

-Still, since they are all free, I’d recommend you to try out as many as possible.
+Still, since they are all free, I’d recommend you try out as many as possible.